Part of the Pricing and Monetization series

 When Should You Time a Pricing Increase?

-Time it to coincide with a product release or a major feature launch.
+Time it to coincide with a product release or a major capability launch when you can.
 Customers accept paying more when they can see what changed.
-Avoid Q4 for B2B.
-Budget cycles are locked.
-Q1 or Q2 gives buyers a full year to absorb the change.

 What Are the Most Common Pricing Increase Mistakes?

 Skipping the cohort test.
-Every company thinks their situation is different.
-It isn't.
+Every team thinks their situation is unique.
 Test first.
-The 60-day cohort test costs you nothing except patience.
+Patience is cheaper than churn.

 Grandfathering forever.
 It feels generous.
-It's actually a revenue leak that compounds every year.
-Set the window at 6 months.
-Hold the line.
+It is a revenue leak that compounds every year.
+Set a window and hold the line.

 What to Do This Week

-Pull your current pricing, your customer list, and your renewal calendar.
-Identify the 10-15% cohort you'd test first.
-Calculate the ARR impact at a 15% increase.
-If the math works and the churn risk is contained, you have the start of your rollout plan.
+Pull current pricing, customer list, and renewal calendar.
+Identify the test cohort.
+Model ARR at a mid-teens percent increase.
+If the math works on paper, draft notice dates and CS talk tracks before you touch billing.

 If you want someone to pressure-test the numbers and run the cohort, book a diagnostic.